Chapter 13 Bankruptcy

 What can be included in a Chapter 13?

-Because there are payments, a Chapter 13 bankruptcy gives you a chance to catch up on house lates and save a home from foreclosure.
+Because there are payments, this route gives you a chance to catch up on house lates and save a home from foreclosure.
 It also pays tax debt.
 Also, it can even take an upside-down car and save you thousands where you pay back only what it’s worth.
 Further, it can remove a second mortgage or home equity line of credit (HELOC).
 Oh and of course, it can include credit card debts, personal loans, and other unsecured debts.

 Mortgage Debt and Chapter 13

-Chapter 13 bankruptcy can help in a few ways with regard to homes and debt.
+Filing bankruptcy under Chapter 13 can help in a few ways with regard to homes and debt.
 It can catch up on late payments to the first mortgage, or in some cases eliminate the second mortgage entirely.
 It can remove judgment liens sometimes.

 Tax Debt and Chapter 13 Bankruptcy